How offsides are recorded for betting

 Team offsides as a sum of player offsides

 A team’s offside total in a match is not tracked as its own separate figure.
 It is the sum of every individual player offside given against that team’s players in that game.
-If three different attackers are caught offside across ninety minutes, the team total is three, whether that is the same player three times or three different players once each.
+In a match where a striker is caught offside twice and a winger once, the team offside total for that side is three, built from those three individual events.
+A player offsides bet on the striker settles at two, the winger’s at one, and the team line at three, all from the same three flags.

-That matters for betting because a team offsides market and the underlying player offsides markets pull from the same event stream.
-There is no scenario where the team total and the sum of the individual player counts disagree, because the team number is built from the player numbers, not measured on its own.
+A team offsides market and the underlying player offsides markets pull from the same event stream, so there is no scenario where the team total and the sum of the individual player counts disagree.
+The team number is built from the player numbers, not measured on its own.

 Team and player markets, same data